 - Spread over cooled cookies right away since the icing sets up quickly.

-- I sometimes add a touch more milk if it starts to harden too quickly
+- You can stir in a bit more milk if it starts to harden too quickly.

 For future reference, this post can always be found under the category heading Good Eats at the top of the BNOTP blog.